OctopusDeploy/docs/docs/api-and-integration/metadata/index.md

 This section details how to configure Octopus to integrate with your build server with these features.

-With this integration the build server parses Commit messages looking for references to work-items.
-Information about the work-items is then passed through the CI/CD pipeline and included in the release and deployment details.
+Once configured, your build server parses commit messages looking for references to work-items.
+Information about these work-items is then passed through the CI/CD pipeline and included in the release and deployment details.

 ## Building the Metadata